jediracer/stock-analysis/README.md

 will make it easier for yourself and others to read in the event it needs to be revisited in the future.
 Refactored scripts also run more efficiently, improving performance, and saving time.
 - The disadvantage of refactoring code is the time it takes to complete the task.
 You are spending time reworking an already functioning script.
-### Refactoring of the AllStocksAnalysis vba subroutine
+### Refactoring of the AllStocksAnalysis VBA Subroutine
 - The refactoring of this script made the process run more quickly, which is a great advantage.
 Using multiple arrays to store the data during the process and then displaying it at the end, made the whole process run more efficiently.
 - The disadvantages of refactoring this subroutine were; 1) the time it took to complete the refactoring, and 2) the over length